DavidRommel/Portfolio/Automatic_Feature_Selection_For_Multiple_Regression/README.md

 </table>

 The next section of code checks the correlation between each of the pairs of independent variables.
-I conducted a chi-square test for independence for checking if two categorical variables are correlated with each other.
-If the p-value was less than 0.05 for the test then I concluded that the two categorical variables were correlated with each other.
+I conducted a chi-square test for independence for checking if two categorical variables are correlated with each other, and an Analysis of Variance test to determine if a categorical and numerical variable are correlated with each other.
+If the p-value for either of those tests were less than 0.05, then I concluded that the two categorical variables were correlated with each other.
+For pairs of numerical variables I calculated the Pearson correlation coefficient.

 ```python